Kia Sportage: Latin America

+Argentina

+The fifth-generation Sportage was launched in Argentina on 7 November 2023, with two variants: EX 2WD and X Line 4WD, both variants are powered by the 1.6-litre T-GDi turbocharged petrol paired with a 7-speed DCT.

+The facelifted Sportage was launched in Argentina on 20 August 2025, with two variants: EX 2WD and X Line 4WD.
+For powertrains, the EX 2WD variant use the 1.6-litre T-GDi turbocharged petrol and the X Line 4WD variant use the 2.0-litre MPi petrol.

 Brazil

-The fifth-generation Sportage in the short-wheelbase version was launched in Brazil on 1 July 2022, with two trim levels: EX and EX Prestige; it is powered by a 1.6 T-GDi 48V turbocharged petrol mild hybrid.
+The fifth-generation Sportage in the short-wheelbase version was launched in Brazil on 1 July 2022, with two trim levels: EX and EX Prestige, it is powered by a 1.6 T-GDi 48V turbocharged petrol mild hybrid.

+The facelifted Sportage was launched in Brazil on 10 November 2025, in the sole EX Prestige variant powered by the 1.6 T-GDi 48V turbocharged petrol mild hybrid.

 Mexico

 The fifth-generation Sportage was launched in Mexico on 14 March 2023, in three trim levels: EX, EX Pack and SXL.
 Two powertrains are available: 2.0-litre MPi petrol and a 2.5-litre GDi petrol.
 In February 2024, the Hybrid version based on the SXL trim was added to the range.

 The facelifted Sportage was released in Mexico in May 2025, with the new X-Line trim for the Hybrid version.

+In August 2026, the Sportage was updated for the 2027 model year which saw equipment changes, the introduction of the 1.6-litre T-GDi turbocharged petrol for the SX and X Line trims, and an updated trim structure.
+The 2027 model year Sportage is available in EX, SX and X Line trims for the petrol models, while the Hybrid models is available in EX Pack and X Line trims.

 North America

 The long-wheelbase, fifth-generation Sportage for United States and Canada was revealed in October 2021 as a 2023 model year.
 It is locally produced in West Point, Georgia instead of imported from South Korea.
 The hybrid version is equipped with the T-GDi engine and a 44.2 kW electric motor combined with a 1.49 kWh battery that also delivers 226 hp.
 It has an estimated range of 500 mi and can be optioned with front-wheel drive or all-wheel drive with central differential lock.
 It is available in seven trim levels in the US: LX, EX, X-Line, SX, SX Prestige, X-Pro and X-Pro Prestige, while in Canada, it is available in five trim levels: LX, X-Line, EX, EX Premium and X-Line Limited.

 The facelifted Sportage was released in North America in May 2025.